viaacode/react-components/README.md

 ## General

-This repository contains the `Het Archief` Next.js app for the end user.
+This repository contains the general meemoo React components to be consumed by applications built for meemoo using the React framework.

 It is built with:
 - node: `v16.x.x` ( ~ `lts/gallium`)